-By discussing the question who decides on deployment, we learn that decision-making is not simply a research into the question how we deal with the use of force as a political instrument.
-Subjects such as ethical and legal considerations, strategic cultures and the changing character of war will be presented.
-In the second part, the application of theoretical notions will be presented and practiced in relation to drones and killer robots and the role of the media, as well as the coming about of security and defence policies within the framework of NATO, the EU and the Netherlands as a separate case.
+The course is divided in two parts.
+The first part deals roughly with the theoretical basis for further research into the question how we deal with the use of force as a political instrument.
+Subjects such as ethical and legal considerations, strategic cultures and total war and defence will be presented.
+In the second part, the application of theoretical notions will be presented and practiced in relation to the role of the media, as well as the coming about of security and defence policies within the framework of NATO, the EU and the Netherlands as a separate case.
+Classes will take the form of a seminar.